Feghal/ImageDetect/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+Xcode 9.0 (beta) or higher.
+iOS 11.0 (beta) or higher.
+(It is possible to import this library under the iOS 11.
+But it won't be working.)

 ## Installation